 FDI laws in Libya, In short, Decree 207 states that non-Libyans can only hold up to 49% in a company in Libya.
-The Investment Law, however, provides that under certain circumstances (eg value of project etc) non-Libyans can own up to 100% in a Libyan company.
-In the past, it was very clear that the Privatisation & Investment Board (PIB) is primarily responsible for applications under the Investment Law, whereas the Ministry of Economy (MOE) is primarily responsible for applications not made pursuant to the Investment Law.
+However, the Investment Law provides that under certain circumstances (e.g. value of project etc.), non-Libyans can own up to 100% of a Libyan company.
+In the past, it was obvious that the Privatisation & Investment Board (PIB) is primarily responsible for applications under the Investment Law.
+In contrast, the Ministry of Economy (MOE) is primarily responsible for applications not made according to the Investment Law.

-This has a major impact on companies wishing to invest in Libya as this reduces the attractiveness of pursuing inward investment through the Investment Law (a law that was designed to facilitate investment).
+This has a major impact on companies wishing to invest in Libya.
+This reduces the attractiveness of pursuing inward investment through the Investment Law (a law designed to facilitate investment).
 We do not expect this practice to continue in the medium / long term, but it is a stark reminder about the importance of keeping abreast of developments in Libya.

 In other and more positive developments, as a matter of practice (and not as a matter of law), the restrictions on the minimum number of shareholders that a Joint Stock Company requires and their maximum percentage shareholding (previously at 10% per person) has now been lifted, which makes market entry into Libya via a Joint Stock Company more appealing and less burdensome.